-that the conductor between the apex and the ground be perfectly continuous and of sufficient conducting power: (4) that the leads and any iron work or metal work about the roofs or chimneys be connected by stout wires with the main conductor.
+that the conductor between the apex and the ground be perfectly continuous and of sufficient conducting power; (4) that the leads and any iron work or metal work about the roofs or chimneys be connected by stout wires with the main conductor.
 Too great importance cannot be attached to the second and third of these essentials.
-A copper rod of one square centimetre of sectional area would probably form a trustworthy conductor.
-Maxwell has proposed to cover houses with a network of conducting wires, without any main conductor, the idea being that then the interior of the building will, like Faraday's hollow cube (Art.
+Maxwell has proposed to cover houses with a network of conducting wires, without any main conductor, the idea being that then the interior of the building will. like Faraday's hollow cube (Art.
 31), be completely protected from electric force.
-Preece has lately calculated that a lightning-conductor of a given height above the surface of the ground will protect from the external action of electricity a conical space the radius of whose base is equal to the height of the rod, but whose side is hollowed in the form of a quadrantal arc.
+Much controversy has arisen of late respecting lightning-rods, Professor Oliver Lodge maintaining that a lightning flash to be of the nature of an electric oscillation (Art.
+295) rather than a current, If so, the conductor of least resistance is not necessarily the best lightning-rod.
+Professor Lodge and the author independently, and for different reasons, recommend iron in preference to copper for lightning-rods.

 306. Atmospheric Electricity. - In 1752 Lemonnier observed that the atmosphere usually was in an electrical condition.
 Cavallo, Beccaria, Ceca, and others, added to our knowledge of the subject, and more recently Quetelet and Sir W. Thomson have generalised from more careful observations.
 The main result is that the air above the surface of the earth is usually, during fine weather, positively electrified, or at least that it is positive with respect to the earth's surface, the earth's surface being relatively negative.
 The so-called measurements of "atmospheric electricity" are really measurements of difference of potential between a point of the earth's surface, and a point somewhere in the air above it.
 In the upper regions of the atmosphere the air is highly rarefied, and conducts electricity as do the rarefied gases in Geissler's tubes (Art.
 292).
 The lower air is, when dry, a non-conductor.
-The upper stratum is believed to be charged with + electricity, while the earth's surface is itself negatively charged;

-the stratum of denser air between acting like the glass of a Leyden jar in keeping the opposite charges separate.
+The upper stratum is believed to be charged with + electricity, while the earth's surface is itself negatively charged; the stratum of denser air between acting like the glass of a Leyden jar in keeping the opposite charges separate.
 If we could measure the electric potential at different points within the thickness of the glass of a Leyden jar, we should find that the values of the potential changed in regular order from a + value at one side to a - value at the other, there being a point of zero potential about half way between the two.
 Now, the air in fine weather always gives + indications, and the potential of it is higher the higher we go to measure it.
 Cavallo found more electricity in the air just outside the cupola of St. Paul's Cathedral than at a lower point of the building.
 Sir W. Thomson found the potential in the island of Arran to increase from 23 to 46 volts for a rise of one foot in level; but the difference of potential was sometimes eight or ten times as much for the same difference of level, and changed rapidly, as the east wind blew masses of cloud charged with + or - electricity across the sky.
-Joule and Thomson, at Aberdeen, found the rise of potential to be equal to 40 volts per foot, or 1.3 volts per centimetre rise of level.
+Ioule and Thomson, at Aberdeen, found the rise of potential to be equal to 40 volts per foot, or 1.3 volts per centimetre rise of level.